jmayereup/tj-quiz-element/README.md

 ---text
 Science involves careful observation and experimentation.
 Scientists form hypotheses and test them systematically.
 ---vocab-2
+---vocab-2
-hypothesis: an educated guess, systematically: in an organized way
+hypothesis: an educated guess
+systematically: in an organized way
 ---cloze-1
 Scientists form *hypotheses* and test them carefully.
 ---vocab-3
+---vocab-3
+observation: watching carefully
+experimentation: testing ideas
-observation: watching carefully, experimentation: testing ideas, conclusion: final result
+conclusion: final result
 ---questions-2
 Q: What do scientists do with hypotheses?
 A: Ignore them